Reducing Staff Retention in Nursing Homes

 While systemic changes like wage increases and training programs are critical for addressing long-term staffing challenges, it is clear that smaller, more practical solutions are needed to reduce staff turnover in nursing homes.

-As mentioned above, one of the top reasons for staff turnover in nursing homes is the challenging working conditions.
+As mentioned above, one of the top reasons for Staff Retention in Nursing Homes turnover in nursing homes is the challenging working conditions.
 When nursing teams are understaffed and overworked, there is a higher likelihood of avoidable accidents like falls or medication errors.
 An increase in these preventable accidents can lead to heavier workloads and increased stress as staff handle the repercussions of these incidents.

 Fortunately, technology-based solutions, like remote patient monitoring (RPM) devices, can help reduce workloads and alleviate the mental and physical strain that nursing staff often experience.
 Most importantly, these innovative solutions can improve resident safety and health outcomes by enhancing efficiencies in care delivery.